comp-sci-eng/PinZhang3.github.io/message.md

     <h1>We’d Love to<br>Hear from You<br>and Connect</h1>

     <p>
-      We welcome enquiries about research collaboration, student opportunities, visiting positions, and data-efficient geotechnical modelling.
+      We welcome enquiries regarding research questions, collaboration opportunities, and project implementation related to data-efficient geotechnical modelling and digital geotechnics.
     </p>
   </div>